mitranim/posterus/readme.md

 Other changes and improvements:

-  * `.all` and `.race` created from deinited futures will now be settled with an error, rather than hung up
+  * `.all` and `.race` created from deinited futures will now settle with an error instead of hanging up

-  * empty `.race([])` is now immediately settled with `undefined`, rather than hungs up
+  * empty `.race([])` now immediately settles with `undefined` instead of hanging up

-  * deiniting a future after it's settled no longer prevents callbacks from running; instead, it suppresses the rejection handler and deinits its ancestors, if any
+  * deiniting a future after settling no longer prevents callbacks from running;

-  * deiniting after settling is now a no-op
+    instead, this suppresses the rejection handler and deinits its ancestors, if any

   * weaks created before and after settling a future settle in the same order